Kobe earthquake: Damage

 Ten spans of the Kobe Route elevated expressway were knocked over in three locations across Kobe and Nishinomiya, blocking a link that carried 40% of Osaka-Kobe road traffic.
 Half of the elevated expressway's piers sustained some damage.
 The entire route was not reopened until September 30, 1996.
 Three bridges on the less heavily used Route 2 were damaged, but the highway was reopened well ahead of Route 3 and served as one of the main intercity road links for a time.
 The Meishin Expressway was only lightly damaged, but was closed during the day until February 17, 1995, so that emergency vehicles could easily access the hardest-hit areas to the west.
-It wasn't until July 29 that all four lanes were opened to traffic along one section.
+It was not until July 29 that all four lanes were opened to traffic along one section.
 Many surface highways were clogged for some time due to the collapse of higher-capacity elevated highways.

 Most railways in the region were damaged.
 In the aftermath of the earthquake, only 30% of the Osaka-Kobe railway tracks were operational.
 Daikai Station on the Kobe Rapid Railway line collapsed, bringing down part of National Route 28 above it.
-Wooden supports collapsed inside supposedly solid concrete pilings under the tracks of the Shinkansen high-speed rail line, causing the entire line to shut down.
+Wooden supports collapsed inside supposedly solid concrete pilings under the tracks of the Sanyo Shinkansen high-speed rail line, causing the entire line to shut down.
+58 train cars were at Ishiyagawa Depot of the Hanshin Electric Railway when it collapsed, which rendered 24 of them damaged beyond repair.
 The railways rebounded quickly after the quake, reaching 80% operability in one month.
 The Kobe Municipal Subway resumed operation the day after the earthquake with limited service between Seishin-Chuo and Itayado stations (along with the Hokushin Kyuko Electric Railway between Tanigami and Shin-Kobe).
 Service resumed across the entire line on February 16, 1995, with full service resuming a month later after repairs were completed.
 Trains continued to operate with speed restrictions until July 21, 1995.

 Artificial islands, such as the modern Rokkō Island and especially Port Island in Kobe, suffered severe subsidence due to liquefaction.
-Water breaking through the surface and flooding those islands was initially believed to have seeped in from the sea, but in fact rose from the liquefied remains of once-solid soils used to construct the islands.
-The newly completed artificial island supporting Kansai International Airport was not significantly affected, due to being further from the epicenter, and because it was built to the latest standards.
+Water breaking through the surface and flooding those islands was initially believed to have seeped in from the sea, but in fact had been forced out of the soil used to build the islands.
+The newly completed artificial island supporting Kansai International Airport was not significantly affected, due it being further from the epicenter, and because it was built to the latest standards.
 The Akashi Kaikyō Bridge, under construction near the earthquake's epicenter, was undamaged but was reportedly lengthened by a full meter due to horizontal displacement along the activated tectonic fault.